• Skip to primary navigation

 Vegan peach cobbler ingredients in a bowl.

-Photo 1: Preheat oven to 375 degrees F. Grease an 8×8 baking dish with coconut oil.
-To make the peach filling, combine the peaches, coconut sugar, arrowroot, lemon juice, and cinnamon.
+Photo 1: Preheat oven to 375 degrees F. Grease an 8×8 casserole dish with coconut oil.
+To make the peach filling, combine the peach slices, coconut sugar, arrowroot, lemon juice, and cinnamon.
 Cook over medium heat for 5-7 minutes.
 Then, transfer to the greased baking dish.

 Vegan peach cobbler crumble ingredients in a bowl.